 Training and Education for Aspiring Managers (TEAMs)

 Hired farm managers play a crucial role on diversified vegetable farms.
 While having their production, maintenance, and organizational skills dialed in is a major part of the job, farm managers do so much more.
-They motivate and lead other employees, they support a positive workplace environment, and they keep tabs on unhealthy conflict – all while working closely with the farm owner to support a sustainable farm business.
-Created in partnership with farm managers, this 4-part series will provide current and aspiring farm managers with the foundational and practical skills they need to succeed.
+They motivate and lead other employees, they support a positive workplace environment, and they help address conflict – all while working closely with the farm employer to support a sustainable farm business.
+This online series was created in partnership with farm managers – who are also co-trainers on each session – and is full of practical examples and opportunities for farmers to learn with and from one another.
+Each session also directly considers questions of justice, equity, diversity and inclusion, as these factors impact the farm work environment – and workers’ experiences – in significant ways.
+The program is paired with a robust and ever-expanding resource library created to provide ongoing learning and support.

 Are you a current or aspiring farm manager interested in this training?
 Are you an organization interested in connecting farm employees to this training?
 Let us know!
 Click below and we’ll be in touch.